wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-options/includes/6-configure-level-four-error-handling.md

         ![A checkbox to enable recording to the Windows Event Log.](..\media\windows-event-log-error-handling.png)

-    1. Add a screenshot of the monitor(s) when an exception occurs in the WinAutomation logs.
-More information about logging in WinAutomation can be found in the respective [documentation page](https://docs.winautomation.com/en/logs.html).
+    1. Add a screenshot of the monitors when an exception occurs in the WinAutomation logs.
+More information about logging in WinAutomation can be found in the [WinAutomation log documentation](https://docs.winautomation.com/logs.html).

         ![A checkbox to enable screenshots in the WinAutomation logs.](..\media\screenshots-error-handling.png)

 ## SMTP server configuration

-If you enable the **Send Email** option in the **Behavior** tab, you have to configure the SMTP server information.
-To do that:
+If you enable the Send Email option, you must configure the SMTP server.

-1. Navigate to the **Email/SMTP** tab inside the **Error Handling** tab.
+1. Navigate to the **Error Handling** tab, and then **Email/SMTP**.

     ![The Email/SMTP tab.](..\media\email-smtp-tab-error-handling-options.png)

 1. Populate the **Address** and the **Port** of the SMTP server.
-If the server uses SSL, enable the respective option.
+If the server uses SSL, enable the that option.

     ![Two fields to populate the Address and Port of the server.](..\media\address-port-email-smtp-tab.png)

-1. In case the server needs authentication, enable the **SMTP Server needs Authentication** checkbox, and populate the **Username** and **Password** fields.
+1. IF the server requires authentication, enable the **SMTP Server needs Authentication** checkbox, and populate the **Username** and **Password** fields.

     ![A chechbox that specified if The SMTP server needs authentication, and the Username and Passwords fields.](..\media\authentication-email-smtp-tab.png)

-1. Lastly, select if you want WinAutomation to accept untrusted certificates.
+1. Lastly, select whether you want WinAutomation to accept untrusted certificates.

-[!ΝΟΤΕ]
+> [!ΝΟΤΕ]
-In case you have enabled 2FA (Two-Factor Authentication) in your email account, you have to populate the **Password** field with an application password.
-More information can be found in the respective [WinAutomation documentation page](https://docs.winautomation.com/en/email-interaction-with-two-step-verification.html#email-interaction-with-two-step-verification).
+> In case you have enabled multifactor authentication in your email account, you must populate the Password field with an application password.
+More information can be found in the  [WinAutomation multifactor authentication documentation](https://docs.winautomation.com/email-interaction-with-two-step-verification.html#email-interaction-with-two-step-verification).